peaBerberian/peaBerberian/README.md

   - 🕸️ [Paul's Web Desktop](https://github.com/peaBerberian/peaberberian.github.io): Code linked to [my homepage](https://peaberberian.github.io).<br>
     Check the page out!
 It emulates a featureful desktop environment and is written with no external dependency.

-  - 🚢 [paul-envs.sh](https://github.com/peaBerberian/paul-envs.sh): A multi-container manager focused on CLI-only development workflows.
+  - 🚢 [paul-envs](https://github.com/peaBerberian/paul-envs): A multi-container manager focused on CLI-only development workflows, written in Go.
     I rely on this when working on some large projects with a lot of fast-moving dependencies.

   - :chart_with_upwards_trend: [RxPaired](https://github.com/canalplus/RxPaired): A lightweight remote debugger.<br>